k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 \- A: Using Fabric JDBC driver.

-\- B: Pushing data directly into Fabric through a web-service enabling direct insert, update, delete operations into LUIs
+\- B: Pushing data directly into Fabric through a web-service enabling direct insert, update and delete operations into LUIs

 \- C: Listening to Fabric CDC (Change Data Capture) module and act upon changes if needed